 What is the Purpose of Brand Names?

-The reason for creating a brand name is an essentiality to establish a brand in its target niche.
+The reason for creating a brand name is an essentiality to establish a brand identity in its target niche.
 It gives credit to the maker of that particular product or service, and it personifies the company.
 The two primary purposes for building a brand name are first identification, which helps customers identify a specific product and service from similar brands.

 Another purpose is verification which gives a simple authentication of that product or service.
 The creation of brands has to be intuitive and catchy.

 Through brand names (or in this digital, online, and social media age- Domain Names), customers should recognize the authenticity of the things they consume.
 The idea of creating a brand name stands the same as journalists getting a headline, painters signing their paintings.

 Key Facts about the Brand Names

 You must have noticed that brand names are commonly capitalized, but nowadays bi-capitalized names are gaining a lot of popularity such as iPod, eBay.